These Pool Test Kits Make Water Testing (Almost) Fun

 • Pool test strips are less accurate than liquid test kits, though they are much easier to use.
 However, they are also subject to human error and the subjective interpretation of color-coded results.

 • Digital pool test kits are the most accurate option.
 The electronic display clearly indicates the exact measurement, typically to within 1 or 2 percent.
-The drawback of these devices is the high initial cost and the fact that they measure only one or two factors.
+These devices have two major drawbacks: the high initial cost, and the fact that they measure only one or two factors.

 Ease of Use

-A pool test kit is an assessment of the chemical composition of the pool water.
-As with any chemical test, the methodology or ease of use can affect the outcome of the results, especially if the steps are overly involved and reliant on subjective interpretation.
+A pool test kit is used to assess the chemical composition of the pool water.
+As with any chemical test, the methodology and ease of use can affect the outcome of the results, especially if the steps are overly complex and rely on subjective interpretation.

 • Pool test strips share the same subjective limitations to their accuracy, but these tests are incredibly easy to use.
 Just dip the test strip in a sample of pool water, allow it to change color, then compare the colors on the test strip to the included color-coded chart.

 • Digital pool test kits are accurate and easy to use.
 The device needs to be turned on and set to the correct menu.
-Once the device is ready, the user submerges the metallic testing prongs into a sample of pool water and the results of the assessment will automatically be displayed on the screen after just a few seconds, making digital test kits the best option for a single-factor measurement such as pH or chlorine level.
+Once the device is ready, the user submerges the metallic testing prongs into a sample of pool water, and the results of the assessment will automatically be displayed on the screen after just a few seconds.
+This ease of use makes digital test kits the best option for single-factor measurements, such as pH or chlorine levels.

 FAQs